jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

     ## # … with 1,189 more rows, and 4 more variables: temperature <dbl>, cloud <dbl>,
     ## #   wind <dbl>, completed <dbl>

-## Arrange the site geographical information table
+## Arrange a site geographical information table

 This output table contains the geographical information for the individual survey sections, i.e. the starting points, ending points, and